-2.19 Revenue recognition
+2.21 Revenue recognition and other income

-Revenue is measured at the fair value of the consideration received or receivable for the sale of goods and services in the ordinary course of the Group's activities.
+Revenue relates to the sale of goods and services in the ordinary course of the Group's activities.
 Revenue is shown net of value-added tax, returns, rebates and discounts and after eliminating sales within the Group.
-The Group recognizes revenue when the amount of revenue can be reliably measured, when it is probable that future economic benefits will flow to the entity and when specific criteria have been met for each of the Group's activities as described below.
+Revenue is recognized when the performance obligations have been satisfied, which is once control of the goods and/or services has transferred from the Group to the buyer.
+Revenue is measured based on considerations specified in the contract with a customer and excludes amounts collected on behalf of third parties.